 2. Hillsborough Recreational Rail Trail (7.7 Miles)

 This trail is approximately 8 miles long and will take trail users to historic sites along the Contoocook River.
 You will cross over old railroad tracks and old mill sites along your route.
 The trailhead starts in Hillsborough and will end in Bennington.

 In the Southwest corner of NH lies the Cheshire Recreational Rail Trail.
-The 42-mile long trail runs from Fitzwilliam to North Walpole.
+The 42-mile-long trail runs from Fitzwilliam to North Walpole.
 This trail is mostly gravel making it perfect for hybrid and gravel bikers.
-Mid-way through the trail, there is a brief section that runs through downtown Keene, and then will continue on into the NH woods all the way to North Walpole.
+Mid-way through the course, there is a brief section that runs through downtown Keene and then will continue on into the NH woods all the way to North Walpole.

-The Sugar River Recreation Trail begins in Newport and ends in Claremont New Hampshire.
-This trail is just under 10 miles long and parallels the sugar rive and passes by several covered bridges.
-When riding this trail be aware that ATV’s are allowed on this trail.
+The Sugar River Recreation Trail begins in Newport and ends in Claremont, New Hampshire.
+This trail is just under 10 miles long and parallels the sugar river and passes by several covered bridges.
+When riding this trail be aware that ATVs are allowed on this trail.

-This 12-mile long trail begins in Wolfeboro and ends in Wakefield.
+This 12-mile-long trail begins in Wolfeboro and ends in Wakefield.
 This trail is only open to bikers, walkers, and horseback riders in the summer making it a favorite among gravel riders.
 The trail parallels an intact railroad that is used only for recreational purposes by local rail cars.
-The trial also happens upon Lak Wentwork and Crescent lake making your ride scenic and picture-worthy.
+The trial also happens upon Lake Wentworth and Crescent Lake making your ride scenic and picture-worthy.

 Where to Ride